Ocean Park Inn

 - Guests who booked via online travel agents or other third-party travel professionals are advised to contact their booking provider for information on their policies.

 - Some exclusions may apply.
 May exclude periods with special event restrictions or peak demand weeks.
-Please refer to individual property rate rules for details.
+Please refer to property rate rules for details.

 - For individual reservations booked into a pre-existing group block, please refer to cancellation terms quoted at the time of reservation.
 For more information, please contact the group organizer or the hotel.